Mistakes happen. Some might even say it’s human to err (rather, Alexander Pope said that one, but whatevs, it still applies in the 21st century).

 The lesson here is to simply not use AI.
 The apps are great for quick edits on your personal social media feed, but when it comes to product photography or images you’re using to promote your brand, nothing beats having a real human taking the time to ensure flawless work.
 After all, your photos are your customer’s first impression of your brand and products.
 You gotta make it count.

-If you’re going to ghost a mannequin, don’t forget the hands.
+If you’re going to do a ghost mannequin, don’t forget the hands.
 This one looks angry about it.

 Is this what it means to have one foot out the door?